5 Phases of a Project Life Cycle

 |Sylvia Robinsonemail@example.com||Software Development||Project Manager||High||Project delivery by 20.07.2023.||Monitoring department work and reporting on the interim results according to the reporting dates.|

-The Project Planning stage breaks your project into its components and elaborates on the ways the project will work.
+The Project Planning phase breaks your project into its components and elaborates on the ways the project will work.

-In a nutshell, during this stage you consider what every participant should do for the project to succeed while meeting budget plan, deadlines, quality level, and other parameters.
+In a nutshell, during this phase, you consider what every participant should do for the project to succeed while meeting budget plan, deadlines, quality level, and other parameters.

 At this stage, the most important activities are: